BerkaySarpkaya/EDA-Clustering-Classification/README.md

 ### Strategy

 Segmentation held on the dataset twice.
-One to see the segments according to their "Spending Behaviors", and the other one was performed to see the clusters according to the demographic segmentation.
+One to see the segments according to their "Spending Behavior", and the other one was performed to see the clusters according to the demographic segmentation.
 According to the sub dataset of purpose, different data preprocessing was conducted including principal component analysis (PCA).
 Then the "Elbow Method" was used to understand the ideal cluster number.

 ### Evaluation